General information for all students

 If you intend to spend a night away from College, you must (for fire safety reasons, among others) sign out in the Lodge.
 Whether an undergraduate lives in College or out, absences from Oxford of two consecutive nights (not counting Saturday nights) must be approved by the relevant College Tutor.
 Longer absences require approval by the Tutor for Undergraduates, and permission will not normally be granted unless on medical grounds or in other exceptional circumstances.

-To be admitted to a degree examination, students need to have fulfilled the requirements to have spent at least 42 nights in Oxford during each of their University Terms.
+To be admitted to a degree examination, full-time students need to have fulfilled the requirements to have spent at least 42 nights in Oxford during each of their University Terms.

 Anyone living in College who wishes to move into their room before Wednesday of 0th week, or remain in their room after term has ended (from 9th week) must apply for vacation residence (see Domestic arrangements).
 Students who live out of College in Oxford for any part of the vacation must sign a list in the Lodge at the beginning and end of their period of residence.
 The College will not vouch for residence (for example, in support of a claim for a vacation grant) unless this procedure has been fulfilled.